eunscho/MQAssessor/README.md

 HOW THIS IS WRITTEN?
 ================
-The source code is written in python3.
+This source code is written in python3.
+I only uploaded executable files in Windows.
+Run the source code on other OS such as Mac or Linux.
 I do not have much programming experience, and perhaps from a software professional's point of view, I think there's plenty of room to make this code more efficient.
 Any comments or participation are welcome.